Tim Montana: Musical career

 Following the release of "This Beard Came Here to Party," Gibbons invited Tim Montana to open for ZZ Top on tour.
 Tim Montana and the Shrednecks have continued to appear with ZZ Top and opened for Kid Rock on various tour dates during the summer of 2016.

 On February 24, 2016, Tim Montana released the album Tim Montana and the Shrednecks, featuring Gibbons on four tracks.

 Tim Montana released the single "Hillbilly Rich" on September 8, 2017.
 He released a video for the song on September 19 which features friend Robert J. O'Neill and "Streetbike" Tommy Passemante from MTV's Nitro Circus.
-In their review of the video, Rolling Stone wrote that its "aspirational swagger is perfectly on message for Montana's eclectic musical influences".
-Actor Charlie Sheen took an interest in the video stating on Twitter "this is a stone-cold masterpiece! my man is flat out KILLIN THE GAME" to his millions of followers.
+In their review of the video, Rolling Stone wrote that its "aspirational swagger is perfectly on message for Montana's eclectic musical influences".[15]
+Actor Charlie Sheen took an interest in the video stating on Twitter "this is a stone-cold masterpiece! my man is flat out Killin the Game" to his millions of followers.[16]
+Shortly after Tim met Charlie in person, Charlie went on to write and direct Tim's music video "Mostly Stoned" which created a press storm that ultimately led to Tim signing with Music Knox Records/BBR Music Group which is part of the BMG Rights Management family.

-Montana wrote two songs which Kid Rock recorded for release as singles and are featured on the 2017 tour "Greatest Show on Earth".
-The song "Tennessee Mountain Top" is receiving airplay on Country radio stations.
+As a songwriter Montana co-wrote "Tennessee Mountain Top" and "Greatest Show on Earth" for Kid Rock's 2017 "Sweet Southern Sugar" album.
+Both of which went on to chart in the top 40.
+He also co-wrote Travis Tritt's "Smoke in a Bar", Billy F Gibbons "I was a Highway" and Michael Ray's "Higher Education" which featured Montana, Billy F Gibbons, Lee Brice and Kid Rock.

+His album Savage was ranked by Loudwire as the 11th best rock album of 2024.